stackrox/stackrox/migrator/README.md

    with current release eg. search/delete with schema and the prototypes of the objects.

    Now that stores are built upon a generic store you would need to make a copy of the store and remove references to SAC and such.
-We should be careful to not relying on the search framework for queries as those could change over time.  .
+We should be careful not to rely on the search framework for queries as those could change over time.
+Additionally the stores should use the frozen schemas just as any other migration would to ensure isolation.

    This model supports the transaction passed via the databases.DBCtx.